TomasBouda/DatabaseLib/README.md

-# DatabaseLib
+# SQuirreL
-Simple library for direct access into DB.
+Simple C# library for direct access into MSSQL or MySQL DB.